SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 ```

 The two commands, `AddCommand` and `DeleteCommand` both inherit the `-ConnectionString` argument, and
 add their own additional arguments.
+When using the [`CommandLineArgumentAttribute.IsPositional`][]
+property, base class arguments come before derived class arguments.

 The `DatabaseCommand` class is not considered a subcommand by the [`CommandManager`][], because it
 does not have the [`CommandAttribute`][] attribute, and because it is abstract.
 It also does not